 Warnings While Using This Medicine:

 - Ribavirin may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
+Avoid pregnancy during treatment and within 6 months of stopping treatment with Technivie with ribavirin.
 Follow all directions about birth control.

-- Tell your doctor if you are breastfeeding, or if you have liver disease other than hepatitis C or HIV infection.
+- Tell your doctor if you are breastfeeding, or if you have liver disease (including hepatitis B) or HIV infection.
 Tell your doctor if you had a liver transplant.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.